 For more than 5 years, Mr. Barnes provided key legal management related to compliance with the 124-task 1999 New Jersey State Police Consent Decree stemming from allegations of racial profiling as mandated by a US District Court and the Department of Justice.

-Before his legal career, Mr. Barnes served in law enforcement for eleven years, graduating from the New Jersey State Police Academy, and later became a county detective concentrating in the areas of white-collar crime and municipal corruption.
+Prior to Mr. Barnes' legal career, he served in law enforcement for eleven years, graduating from the New Jersey State Police Academy as class president.
+He served as president of the Local for the New Jersey State Policeman's Benevolent Association and later became a county detective concentrating in the areas of white-collar crime and municipal corruption.

-Mr. Barnes was on active duty with the United States Army as a Radio Operator during the Vietnam War.
-Upon graduation from Officer Candidate School as a Distinguished Graduate, he served as a mortar platoon leader and as Aide to the Commanding General, 50th Armored Division.
-He was honorably discharged as a 1st Lieutenant and is a life member of the 101st Airborne Division Association, Vietnam Veterans of America, and the American Legion.
+Mr. Barnes served on active duty with the United States Army as a Radio Operator during the Viet Nam War.
+He graduated from Officer Candidate School as Distinguished Graduate, and continued to serve in the NJ National Guard and US Army Reserves, He was honorably discharged as a 1st Lieutenant.
+He is a life member of the 101st Airborne Division Association, Vietnam Veterans of America, and the American Legion.

-Mr. Barnes received a Bachelor’s Degree, summa cum laude, and a Master’s Degree from the City University of New York, John Jay College of Criminal Justice as well as a Doctorate in Jurisprudence from Seton Hall University School of Law.
+Bray received a Bachelors Degree summa cum laude and Masters Degree from the City University of New York, John Jay College of Criminal Justice as well as his Doctorate in Jurisprudence from Seton Hall University School of Law.